a-sinclaire/QuizGame/ARCHITECTURE.md

-# AppInterfaceQuiz - Project Plan & Architecture
+# Quiz Game - Project Plan & Architecture

 ## Overview
 A browser-based quiz game designed to run on GitHub Pages, serving as both an assessment tool and a learning resource.
 The game features three difficulty levels, each with detailed feedback for correct and incorrect answers.
+The quiz is content-agnostic and supports multiple question packs.

 ## Feature Checklist